vectordotdev/timber-ruby/README.md

 Nope!
 This is exactly why we created Timber.
 Timber is Just Logging™.
 No special API, no risk of code debt, no weird proprietary data format locked away in our servers.
 Absolutely no lock-in!

-Besides automatically capturing known events, you can also add your custom events.
+Besides automatically capturing known events, you can also log custom events.
 Check it out:

 ```ruby
 # Simple (original Logger interface remains untouched)